-- Paola Subbachi is currently a senior research fellow in global economics and finance at Chatham House, where she was previously research director and head of the international economics program.
-She is also a visiting professor at the University of Bologna, and an NED at Scottish Mortgage Investment trust.
+- Paola Subachi is currently a senior research fellow in global economics and finance at Chatham House, where she was previously research director and head of the international economics programme.
+She is also a visiting professor at the University of Bologna, and a director of a number of public companies.

 As someone who followed the Greek crisis closely, I was very conscious that what was manageable in Athens could become an inescapable problem for the Eurozone if Rome went the same way – and I was, therefore, intrigued/horrified to read that Yanis Varoufakis has been spending time in Italy advising the new government.
 Whatever, Italy matters – in a way that Greece really didn’t.
 And it is, therefore, a situation that is worth a very careful look.
 If you (or a colleague) would like to join us – and perhaps share your own thoughts – please let us know as soon as possible by emailing firstname.lastname@example.org or calling the CSFI on 020 7621 1056As usual wine and sandwiches will be provided.